AsutoshRath2004/Vid-Stream/README.md

 - **Firebase Realtime Database** to store and manage user information.
 - Tracks user activity for a personalized experience.

-### Responsive Design:
-- Fully optimized for mobile, tablet, and desktop devices.
-- Ensures a consistent user experience across all platforms.

 ---

 ## 🛠️ Tech Stack